Definition of Double Taxation

 Conclusion

 It refers to the taxation of the same income twice, leading to higher-than-normal taxes levied on the same income on a macro level.
 Tax regulations and DTA allow for lower tax rates and tax credits to provide for double taxation.
-DTAs thus help provide relief from Juridical Double Taxation and allow for better trade relations and information sharing between countries.
+Thus, DTAs help relieve Juridical Double Taxation and allow for better trade relations and information sharing between countries.

 Recommended Articles

-This is a guide to Double Taxation.
-Here we also discuss the definition and how it works, along with its advantages and an example.
+This is a guide to the definition, how it works, its advantages, and an example.
 You may also have a look at the following articles to learn more –